On Air Now

-A brief history of Her Majesty’s musical training, and unwavering devotion to the arts world.
+We look at Her Majesty Queen Elizabeth II’s musical training and steady devotion to the arts world.

 Her Majesty’s commitment to the arts, perhaps unsurprisingly for a child of the British Monarchy, can be traced back to her early years.